Azure/iotedgedev/README.md

     `pip install azure-iot-edge-dev-tool`

-1. **Project**: Create a new IoT Edge project that includes a sample module and all the the required configuration files.
+1. **Solution**: Create a new IoT Edge Solution that includes a sample module and all the the required configuration files.

-    `iotedgedev project --create edgeproject1`
+    `iotedgedev solution --create edgesolution1`

 1. **Azure**: Creates or selects your Azure IoT Hub and Edge Device and updates your Environment Variables.